UX Design Trends to Watch in 2025

 Why does this matter?
 About 15% of people worldwide have some form of disability.
 But good design helps everyone.
 Larger text and clear navigation make apps easier to use for older folks too.

 What should designers do?
 Test with diverse users.
 Follow accessibility guidelines.
-Use clear colors and simple language.
+Use clear colours and simple language.
 Add features like keyboard shortcuts and voice commands.

 "Inclusive Design is a methodology, born out of digital environments, that enables and draws on the full range of human diversity." - Microsoft